xpcatalyst/xpcatalyst/content/campus/index.md

 - Notes on Testing
 - Prepare Your Learning Map: Job Market, Exploratory
 - How to face Challenges Don't be stuck on project, manage your time
+- Rules of Conduct: Don't be an ... (~Processing community)

 ## Resources